SpaceTeddy/CC1101/README.md

 Device address
 --------------
-you should set a unique device address to your transmitter and a unique device address to your receiver.
+you should set a unique device address for the transmitter and a unique device address for the receiver.
 This can be done with void CC1100::set_myaddr(uint8_t addr).

+i.E. -> TX = 0x01 ; RX = 0x03

 Modulation modes
 ----------------
 the following modulation modes can be set by void CC1100::set_mode(uint8_t mode) .
 Transmitter and receiver must have the same Mode setting.

 1 = GFSK_1_2_kb<br />